claytonjorg/Elevator/README.md

 deactivated (state = OFFLINE).
 This function returns 1 if the elevator is already in the process of deactivating, and 0 otherwise.

-### 3: /Proc
+### 4: /Proc
-The module must provide a proc entry named /proc/elevator.
-Here, you will need to print the following (each labeled appropriately):
+Create a proc entry named /proc/elevator.
 The elevator's movement state:
 - OFFLINE: when the module is installed but the elevator isn’t running (initial state)
 - IDLE: elevator is stopped on a floor because there are no more passengers to service